 This is basically Spotlight on steroids.
 I purchased the “Powerpack” to unlock more features like Workflows which allows you to control many aspects of your mac from the search box.
 Alfred is a great tool that when set-up properly, can make your workflow much more powerful.
 If you decide to purchase the Powerpack I recommend you check out some pre-configured Workflows from a community site called Packal.
 All of those Workflows are free.

-This is a more customizable Mail application.
-Apple’s mail app is Ok but lacks many awesome features that Airmail has.
-Airmail is not perfect, and their iOS app is not what I recommend for mobile, but the OSX app is one of the best that I’ve tried (I’ve tried many).
-As runner-up apps, I can recommend MailSpring (a little buggy) and Spark.
+Was just released a few days before this updated.
+While I haven’t had a great deal of time to play around with it, it seems like it has some subtle but welcomed updates.
+Airmail 4 This is the successor to the award winning Airmail 3 app.
+Which is the most customizable mail application on OSX that I’ve been able to find.
+Apples’ mail app is OK but it lacks many awesome features that Airmail and it’s rivals have.
+With that being said, Airmail is not perfect, and their iOS app is not what I recommend for mobile, but the OSX app is one of the best that I’ve tried (I’ve tried many).
+As for runner-up apps I can recommend MailSpring (a little buggy, but free and Open Sourced) and Spark.

 This is a time-tracking desktop and browser extension application.
-It does one thing and it does it really well.
+It does a few things other than tracking time (like reports, invoice creations, etc), but it does those things really well.

-This is a desktop application that allows you to quickly and easily add markup to screenshots and images.
+Is a desktop application that allows you to take screenshots to quickly and easily add markup to screenshots and images.

 And there you have it.
 These are the apps that I have running nearly every time I boot-up one of my MACs.
 If you have any suggestions I encourage you to let me know in the comments.